tommai78101/tommai78101.github.io/_posts/blogs/2015-11-21-Sharing-tips.md

 For those of you learning how to use Unity Networking, or UNET for short, here's a template that I created that will help you learn the basics of using UNET.

+Thanks to those who helped along the way on the official Unity forums, as well as some of those on Freenode IRC channel #unity3d, #reddit-gamedev, and #gamedev.

+The template is as follows:

 {% highlight csharp %}
 using UnityEngine.Networking;